lsst-dm/dmtn-099/index.rst

 the same hardware generating values at the same time.
 Duplicate keys were generated on three occasions during performance testing.
 It's for this reason we don't recommend the use of UUID1 based keys.

-The requirements of Gen3 Butler application mandate universally unique IDs across all repositories.
+Requirements for the Gen3 Butler software mandate universally unique IDs across all registries.
 We can satisfy this requirement by allocating unique site IDs so that keys can be maintained independently at each site.
 The combination of the two satisfies universal uniqueness.